pjholt1234/skin-forge/README.md

-# Room planner web application
+# Skin forge - CSGO Crafting Application

 I decided to combine both learning typescript, html canvas and its supporting JS API and MongoDB.
 The project was designed to be a room planner, heavily inspired by Canva